danidiaz/red-black-record/README.md

 provides conversion typeclasses with default implementations by way of [`GHC.Generic`](http://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-Generics.html).

+For examples on how to use the library, check the haddocks for the `Data.RBR.Examples` module.

 ## FAQ

 ### What extensions do I need to use this library?